Frequently Asked Questions

 - Come to your advising appointment prepared to ask any questions you might have or to discuss any concerns you may have with your academic progress or major.
 Advisors can help to answer those questions or refer students to resources based on their interests or areas of concern.

-In order to change your major into CoBPA, a student stops by the Office of Academic Advisement, Gamble Hall room 127 and requests their file be changed into BPA.
-The secretary will request your file from the previous college and set up a meeting with a business advisor.
-At the meeting, the advisor will give you a copy of your status sheet and go over the requirements.
+In order to change your major into NCoBPA, stop by the Office of Academic Advisement, Gamble Hall room 127 and let someone at the front desk know that you would like to change your major to a business major.
+The administrative assistant will notify the Registrar’s Office of this change and will schedule you to meet and set up a meeting with a business advisor.
+At the meeting, the advisor will go over the requirements and give you a copy.
 The process takes at least two days.

-The College of Business and Public Administration does not allow any business courses to be taken S/U grading.
-Courses from outside the CoBPA that are not required for your major may be taken S/U grading provided all other UND policies regarding S/U grading are followed.
+It is not permitted for business majors to take any business courses S/U grading, regardless of whether or not the course is required for their major.
+Courses from outside the NCoBPA that are not required for your major may be taken S/U grading provided all other UND policies regarding S/U grading are followed.
 Switching a course to or from S/U grading requires the signature of your academic advisor no later than the last day to drop the course.

-Students can take a class at other institutions but you should contact your academic advisor to make sure it is equivalent to the UND course you wish to substitute.
+Students can take a class at other institutions but should contact your academic advisor to make sure it is equivalent to the UND course you wish to substitute.
+Students can also check the Transfer Evaluation System (TES) to see if a course has previously been evaluated.
+If the substitute course has not previously been evaluated for equivalency, it is the responsibility of the student to obtain a syllabus of the substitute course and provide it to their advisor for review.
+Your advisor will need to consult with the chair of the department regarding the substitution, so please allow sufficient time for review.
 An official transcript will need to be sent to the UND Registrar's Office in order for the course to be recorded on your transcript.